-Area 18: This chamber is used by the Solarin for contemplation and reflection upon itself.
+AREA 1C: This chamber is used by the Solarin for contemplation and reflection upon itself.
 Being a fairly conceited creature (even for a devil), the Solarin mostly entertains itself by thinking of itself.
 There is a large mirror in the room.
 It is perhaps 20 feet tall and 5 feet wide.
 It is wrapped in a platinum frame and sits upon a marble stand.
 In front of this is a large throne made of black marble laced with red veins and encrusted with hundreds of rubies.
 Behind the mirror and floating along the far wall are a series of three dozen small glowing orbs.
 These are floating around slowly and crackling blue, red and orange.

 The mirror is somewhat magical.
 The reflection in the mirror is not that of what is in front of it, but rather it reflects the perfect image of that which is in front of it.
 For example, if one were to place an old rusted sword in front of the mirror, it would reflect that sword in its most perfect potential state.
 This could be of the moment it was first completed or of some future date in which it has been refurbished, encrusted with jewels, etc. It does reflect a necessarily perfect state, but a potential one.

 The same goes for the characters.
 Should one peer into it, they would see their potential perfection.
 The details of the vision are left up to the Castle Keeper, the affects are not.
-Any character peering into the mirror must make a charisma check (CL 5).
+Any character peering into the mirror must make a charisma check (DC 15).
 A failure indicates that the character will now develop a potentially fatal flaw, as they realize what or who they could be (at least appear to be) and must pursue fulfilling that image at ALL costs.

 The actual effects will vary per character/player, but the pursuit of the most expensive clothing, armors (decorative as well), beautification rituals, spells or otherwise become that characters permanent and primary concern.
 This can be expensive and often deadly as the characters may not want to undertake activities that may result in permanent marring (such as combat).
-This 'curse' can only be lifted by a remove curse spell cast from at least 12th level and then a successful charisma check must be made for it to succeed (CL5).
+This 'curse' can only be lifted by a remove curse spell cast using at least a 6th-level spell slot, and then the victim must succeed at a charisma check (DC 15) to throw off the effects.

 The orbs are nothing more than miniatures of the stars found near where this Solarin originally lived.
 The orbs do not emit any heat.
-The Solarin can manipulate them and move them around into different rotations should he desire-though the Solarin does not do this, nor has it ever.
+The Solarin can manipulate them and move them around into different rotations should he desire - though the Solarin does not do this, nor has it ever.
 The orbs can be collected (they are the size of softballs) and put in a bag or sack.
 However, the orbs have a natural quality to repel one another and, though anyone with a 15 strength can confine them within a small space, the orbs repel one another as if a 15 strength after being confined until eventually they come to rest 2 feet apart from one another.
 Eventually the orbs can push through anything and are themselves virtually indestructible.